surangaa/BookingAutomationProject/README.md

 ## Issues faced

-1. Faced difficulty in locating some elements as they were not having any unique attribute such as id, name or aria attribute.
+1. Faced difficulty in locating some elements as they were not having any unique attribute for id, name or aria attribute.

 *Workaround -*
-- $$ is used to fetch multiple elements on the page and get them to an array and use index of array element to access a specific element.
+- $$ is used to fetch multiple elements on the page and stored them in an array and use index of array element to access a specific element.
 - try to find the xpath of the elements.
-For this install 'Chropath' browser extension and find xpath to uniquely loacte an element.
+For this install 'Chropath' browser extension and find xpath to uniquely locate an element.

 2. Observed that between some steps, there should be a wait time in order to load the page or elements.

-*Workaround -* having a additional test step with browser.pause()
+*Workaround -* having waitforExist() or waitForClickable() to handle particular scenarios

 3. Parameterization test url.
 *Workaround -* had a seperate file as url.js with the urls and read the specific property in 'common.page.js' page.
+               If user want to select a specific url according to the environment, they can first set the ENV variable using "SET ENV='DEV'" then call out the 'npm run test' in cmd.

 ## Challenges
 - an modal dialog appears on booking.com site randomly when going to select country.
 Had to handle the modal dialog and close it before proceeding with the next steps.